lynw93/lynw93/README.md

 ## Hi there 👋

-My name is Lyn, and I'm interested in Systematic Trading & Data Science!
+My name is Lyn, and I'm interested in sytematic trading & Data Science!

 **About me**
 - 🔭 I love stats and enjoy solving problems with a scientific approach